 Nobody can churn out pills made of broccoli and olive oil.
 Real food can’t be patented.
 Dietary treatments are of no commercial interest, so the resources for conducting large and well-designed scientific studies are meager.
-A nutritional researcher rarely gets more than a few hundred thousand euros to conduct a scientific study.
-Pharmaceutical companies can spend a million euros proving the efficacy of one single medicine.
+A nutritional researcher rarely gets more than a few hundred thousand euros to conduct a scientific study, whereas pharmaceutical companies can spend a million euros proving the efficacy of one single medicine.

 The lack of resources means that dietary studies are often too short and have too few participants.
 Therefore results are often not of the quality that is required to change national treatment guidelines.
 With the help of your contribution, the Dietary Science Foundation aims to support structured evaluations of how health and disease are affected by diet.
 The foundation works toward initiating large, long-term and well-controlled studies, preferably designed by researchers who are on opposing sides of scientific controversies.
 This ensures that the studies provide results that are as objective as possible.